vistuleB/svgpathsio/README.rst

 - supports `<defs>` and `<use>`
 - supports `<text>` and `<textPath>`

-Note: About 40% of the following README is taken from the original mathandy/svgpathtools README.
+Note: Much of the following README is taken from the original mathandy/svgpathtools README.

 Features